jonasherfort/simple-modern-uv/README.md

 But it shouldn't have to be this difficult, especially since uv has now significantly simplified Python dev tooling.

+If you haven't switched to uv, I can say I too was a little hesitant.
+It's often possible to switch dev tooling prematurely because a the new tool is shiny and exciting.
+But the advantages of uv have become too numerous to ignore.

+This is the template I now use myself as I have been migrating from Poetry to uv for several projects.
+It's new but it's working well.

 ## But I Don't Like Templates

 A lot of more senior engineers have justified hesitancy about templates.
 Templates can be a real problem if they add mindless, unexamined complexity.
-But if done carefully, I think they are better than official docs (they show real-world code you can adapt) or blog posts (that are typically not maintained or updated).
+But if done carefully, I think they are better than official docs (they show real-world code you can adapt, instead of leaving you to figure out each tool choice and setting) or blog posts (that are typically not maintained or updated).

 I think a good project template should be **3 Ms: minimalist, modern, and maintained**.
 I looked at [other templates](#alternatives) but wanted one that was modern and "done right" but *absolutely as simple as possible*.
 Few existing templates seem to be both simple and use the newest generation of tools and best practices.

-If you haven't switched to uv, I can say I too was a little hesitant.
-It's often possible to switch dev tooling prematurely because a the new tool is shiny and exciting.
-But the advantages of uv have become too numerous to ignore.

-This is the template I now use myself as I have been migrating from Poetry to uv for several projects.
-It's new but it's working well.

 The template is short enough to read and understand in about 10 minutes.
 It's **only ~300 lines of code** so you can just look at it, use it, and change what you